All states or jurisdictions that administer the HiSET exam have their own policies and testing requirements.

 The New Mexico minimum age for HSE testing is 16, but for applicants 16 and 17 years of age, strict regulations apply, like submitting an underage form and parental consent.

 HiSET test takers don’t need to be New Mexico residents, and there is no requirement to first attend a HiSET prep course or take the HiSET Practice Test to be able to sit for the test.
 Check here to see all -> New Mexico HiSET and GED test and prep locations.

 North Carolina is using two available options for HSE (high school equivalency) testing: the GED and HiSET exams.

 The minimally required age for HSE testing is 18, though 16 and 17-year-old applicants may also qualify when they meet some pretty strict requirements.
 They need, for example, special approval from their school districts and hold parental consent.

 Not all North Carolina testing facilities offer the HiSET both on a computer and on paper, so get optimally informed and contact a testing site near you.

-In North Carolina, there is no state residency requirement, and test-takers are also not required to take the IOPT (Official HiSET practice test) prior to testing.
+In North Carolina, there is no state residency requirement, and test-takers are also not required to take the IOPT (Official HiSET Practice Test) or the GED Ready test prior to testing, except when writing the exams online.
 Check here to find all -> North Carolina HiSET and GED test and prep facilities.

 The state of Ohio is using two options for its high school equivalency (HSE) testing program, the HiSET and GED exams.
 Check here for all -> HiSET and GED test and prep sites in Ohio.